anukat2015/curator/README.md

 Finally, run ```$ bin/rails runner lib/curate.rb``` to begin the curation process.
 When completed, two CSV files will be created with the results in your ```curator``` directory.

 ## Status
-I'm about to commence a refactor of this application according to Sandi Metz's *Practical Object-Oriented Design in Ruby*, that will result in a much more Rails centric approach as opposed to the existing massive module located in ```lib/stock_reader.rb```.
+I'm in the middle of a refactor of this application according to Sandi Metz's *Practical Object-Oriented Design in Ruby*, that will result in a much more Rails centric approach as opposed to the existing massive module located in ```lib/stock_reader.rb```.